Back to blog

 }

-Now you can use your custom font like this :
+Now you can use your custom font like this:

 <Text fontFamily="body" fontWeight="600" fontStyle="italic" />

-Till next time them.
+Till next time then.
 Ciao!